The Loss of a Community Asset

 A local and national treasure flows through our town—the Wild and Scenic-designated Farmington River—which every resident should be able to enjoy.

-Since 2001, residents of all abilities have enjoyed the accessible fishing pier at the Farmington Land Trust’s Douglass-Mount property, located directly off the Farmington Canal Heritage Trail in Unionville.
+Since 2001, residents of all abilities have enjoyed the accessible fishing pier at the Farmington Land Trust’s Douglass-Mount property, located directly off the Farmington River Trail in Unionville.

 Unfortunately, the changing path of the river caused wear and tear on the fishing pier and it was removed in September 2025.